keboola/connection-docs/tutorial/load/manual.md

 That's it.
 You should now have four tables with sample data stored in your KBC project:

-- `in.c-tutorial.opportunity`
+- `in.c-csv-import.opportunity`
-- `in.c-tutorial.account`
+- `in.c-csv-import.account`
-- `in.c-tutorial.user`
+- `in.c-csv-import.user`
-- `in.c-tutorial.level`
+- `in.c-csv-import.level`

 To verify that you have loaded all the tables and to peek at the data, go to [*Storage Console*](/storage/).
 All database tables stored in your project are listed in the *Tables* tab.
-They are grouped together into *Buckets*, and the newly loaded tables can be found in the `in.c-tutorial` bucket.
+They are grouped together into *Buckets*, and the newly loaded tables can be found in the `in.c-csv-import` bucket.
 To see all tables in a bucket, click the arrow next to its name.
 Click a table name to see table details including *Data Sample*.